LennartRukower/phishing-website-predictor/docs/dataset-overview.md

 ## PctExtNullSelfRedirectHyperlinksRT
 Percentage of hyperlinks in html content that uses differen domain names, start with ' or usess JavaScript ::void(0).

+## 1. NumDots
+Number of dots overall

+## 3. PathLevel
+Path depths = how many slashes are after the domain

+## 5. NumDash
+Number of - in URL

+## 7. AtSymbol
+@ symbol in the link? true or false

+## 9. NumUnderscore
+Number of _ in URL

+## 11. NumQueryComponents
+?

+## 13. NumHash
+Number of # in URL

+## 15. NoHttps
+https? true or false

+## 17. IpAddress
+Is hostname a domain or ip address? extractable with checking if 4 numbers in hostname or not

+## 19. DomainInPaths
+Is top level domain in the path (.com, .de, etc)? true or false --> does it occur after the hostnames '/'

+## 21. HostnameLength
+How many characters in hostname (www.google.com has 14)

+## 23. QueryLength
+How many characters after '?'

+## 25. NumSensitiveWords
+How many of these words are in the URL:  “secure”, “account”, “webscr”, “login”, “ebayisapi”, “signin”, “banking”, “confirm"

+## 27. PctExtHyperlinks
+?

+## 29. ExtFavicon
+?

+## 31. RelativeFormAction
+?

+## 33. AbnormalFormAction
+to do

+## 35. FrequentDomainNameMismatch
+?

+## 37. RightClickDisabled
+?

+## 39. SubmitInfoToEmail
+is in html source code the 'mailto' function? true/false

+## 41. MissingTitle
+is title tag in html code empty? true/false

+## 43. SubdomainLevelRT
+?

+## 45. PctExtResourceUrlsRT
+?

+## 47. ExtMetaScriptLinkRT
+?